jm-merchan/Observability_as_Code_Webinar/README.md

 ![Creating a workspace](/image/README/1669111229568.png)

-Repeate the steps for the two directories remaining.
+Repeate the steps for datadog-config-1.

 The code in the **datadog-config-1** makes use of a **remote-state-backend** to read the state of the **eks-cluster** workspace.
 For that reason we need to provide access to datadog-config-1 workspace to eks-cluster workspace.
 To do so, select the eks-cluster workspace and then select Settings on the left panel, which will take you to the General Setings page.
 Look for **Remote state sharing** and select the "Share with specific workspaces" radio button, and then in the space below select the datadog-config-1 workspace.